Mystic Camp - VR Meditation Experience

 • Scripts to track star activation and constellation completion

-• Shader and post-processing effects to enhance the visual glow of activated stars
+• Shader and post-processing effects for the star glow

 When a constellation is completed, the system reveals the name of the constellation and a stylized illustration representing it.
 The constellation illustrations were drawn by me and integrated into the experience using post-processing and glow effects to create a magical reveal moment.